anujs3/pong/README.md

 ## A Computer Game Written in Java

 ### Short Description
 In this 2D Java game, relive the classic arcade game Pong!
+The game features music and sound effects.

 ### How to Play Game
 Open *Pong.jar* to start the game.
 This will take you to the main menu.